Near South Side, Chicago: McCormick Place

+Wintrust Arena

+Opened in 2017, Wintrust Arena is a 10,387-seat sport venue that is home of the Chicago Sky of the WNBA and the DePaul University men's and women's basketball teams.

 Historic structures

 The area includes the Prairie Avenue Historic District (with both the John J. Glessner House and the Henry B. Clarke House) and the historic (former) R. R. Donnelley & Sons printing company building (which now houses network routers and switches for much of the city).
 The Glessner House, which is perhaps the best known historic structure in this district, is now a museum.
-William Wallace Kimball's home is now home to the United States Soccer Federation headquarters.
+William Wallace Kimball's home was the long time headquarters of the United States Soccer Federation.
 Formerly, several important residences were located in this region.
 Additionally, the Fort Dearborn Massacre sculpture was on the property of the George Pullman residence as a tribute to the massacre, which occurred in the neighborhood.
 Many of the Prairie Avenue families worship at the historic Second Presbyterian Church on South Michigan Avenue in the heart of the district.

 Adler Planetarium, R.R.
 Donnelley and Sons Co.
 Calumet Plant, Henry B. Clarke House, Coca-Cola Company Building (on Wabash), Field Museum of Natural History, John J. Glessner House, William W. Kimball House, Maxwell-Briscoe Automobile Company Showroom, Quinn Chapel AME Church, Harriet F. Rees House, Reid House, St. Luke's Hospital Complex, Second Presbyterian Church, Shedd Aquarium, Soldier Field, and Wheeler-Kohn House are all located in the community area and are all listed on the National Register of Historic Places (NRHP).
 Raymond M. Hilliard Center Historic District, Motor Row District, and Prairie Avenue District are districts largely within the community area that are also listed on the NRHP.